 Old west Colorado.
-A fascinating state; rich in everything about the wild west you can imagine.
-The most fascinating stories are here; the first explorers, Native Americans, the discovery of Pikes Peak and much more.
+A colorful state; rich in everything about the wild west you can imagine.

-To begin, Colorado's history is short, encompassing about 200 years as far as the written word goes.
+Colorado's history is short, encompassing about 200 years as far as chronological events go.

 Native Americans depended on the abundant buffalo herds for food, clothing and shelter until the white man arrived, butchering them for sport and to feed the ever growing population pouring into the state.
 The buffalo almost became extinct.